TL;DR

 5 things that matter for the exam

-- Put the orchestrator in charge of context, not coding.
+Put the orchestrator in charge of context, not coding.
 Hermes owns long-term memory and task hand-offs.
-The workers don't share context with each other, only with the coordinator.
-That is the canonical D1 isolation rule.
+The workers do not share context with each other - they share context only with the coordinator.
+That is the canonical D1 subagent isolation rule, surfaced as a real product feature.

-- Split work by benchmark strength.
-Claude Opus 4.7 hits 87.6% on SWE-bench Verified — best for refactors, security review, architecture.
-Codex GPT-5.5 hits 82.7% on Terminal-Bench 2.0 — best for scaffolding, tests, lint, terminal-heavy chores.
+Split work by benchmark strength.
+Claude Opus 4.7 hits 87.6% on SWE-bench Verified - best for refactors, security review, architecture.
+Codex GPT-5.5 hits 82.7% on Terminal-Bench 2.0 - best for scaffolding, tests, lint, terminal-heavy chores.
+Different benchmarks, different specialists.

-- Lock task boundaries to prevent context bleed.
-Hermes ships a 'Kanban' feature that pins a task to one agent.
-Without it, both workers touch everything and context leakage tanks reliability.
-Same lesson as the subagent isolation rule.
+Lock task boundaries to prevent context bleed.
+Hermes ships a Kanban feature that pins a task to one agent.
+Without explicit task boundaries, both workers touch everything and context leakage tanks reliability.
+Same lesson as the canonical subagent isolation rule on the exam.

-- Watch the token-drain refactor loop.
-Claude Code can consume up to 4× more tokens than Codex on the same task ($155 vs $15 in a reported case).
+Watch the token-drain refactor loop.
+Claude Code can consume up to 4× more tokens than Codex on the same task - one reported refactor cost $155 with Opus vs $15 with Codex.
 Use Codex first for scaffolding; use Claude only for final architectural review.
+Cost-aware routing is part of D1 model-selection.

-- Run the night-shift in Docker, with a PTY for risky commands.
+Run the night-shift in Docker, with a PTY for risky commands.
 Autonomous overnight runs are now common.
-Use Docker isolation and
+Use Docker isolation for the workers and

-hermes start --ptyso Claude Code pauses for human confirmation onrm,git push, and other destructive commands.
+hermes start --ptyso Claude Code pauses for human confirmation onrm -rf,git push --force, and other destructive commands.
+Hooks-as-product, exam-relevant for D3.

 Three orchestration anti-patterns

+Skipping version pinning.
 Hermes shipped v0.1 → v0.8 in months.
 Pin your version in CI/CD; treat protocol drift as a real failure mode.
+The same discipline applies to MCP servers and the

 Sources